How does bitcoin work? (illustrated)

 The Bitcoin solution to this problem is to set a competitive game.
 The first one who’s got the solution to a given math problem owns the right to be the validator and decide which one of Robby’s transaction prevail over the other.
 Robby cannot double-spend and rob people anymore.
 Checkmate Robby!

-The act of solving this math problem without the other to own the right to be the validator is called mining.
+The act of solving this math problem to own the right to be the validator is called mining.

 The result of mining is a block containing several transactions (taken from the mempool) that is appended to the blockchain!
 The blockchain is the ledger of every Bitcoin transaction that ever happened (except those in the mempool).
 Every full node has a copy of the blockchain and can check at any time if everything is valid!